awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-configurationrecorder.md

 ## Properties<a name="aws-resource-config-configurationrecorder-properties"></a>

 `Name`  <a name="cfn-config-configurationrecorder-name"></a>
 A name for the configuration recorder\.
-If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the configuration recorder name\.
+If you don't specify a name, AWS CloudFormation CloudFormation generates a unique physical ID and uses that ID for the configuration recorder name\.
 For more information, see [Name Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html)\.
 After you create a configuration recorder, you cannot rename it\.
 If you don't want a name that AWS CloudFormation generates, specify a value for this property\.
 Updates are not supported\.
 *Required*: No